Saved!

-Saved! is a 2004 American independent satirical black comedy film directed by Brian Dannelly, and starring Jena Malone, Mandy Moore, Macaulay Culkin, Patrick Fugit, Eva Amurri, Martin Donovan, and Mary-Louise Parker.
+Saved! is a 2004 American independent satirical black comedy film directed by Brian Dannelly and starring Jena Malone, Mandy Moore, Macaulay Culkin, Patrick Fugit, Eva Amurri, Martin Donovan, and Mary-Louise Parker.
 Its plot follows a teenage girl (Malone) at a Christian high school who has sex with her boyfriend in an attempt to "cure" him of his homosexuality; she becomes pregnant as a result and is ostracized by her schoolmates.
 Filmed in British Columbia, the film had its theatrical release on May 28, 2004.
-Saved! was considered a sleeper hit, grossing over $9 million domestically following a platform release through Metro-Goldwyn-Mayer.
-The film received mixed reviews from critics, with many remarking on its blend of religious satire with elements of the contemporary teen film.
+Saved! was considered a sleeper hit, grossing over $9 million domestically after a platform release by Metro-Goldwyn-Mayer.
+The film received mixed reviews, with many critics remarking on its blend of religious satire with elements of the contemporary teen film.

 Plot

-Devout Evangelical Christian Mary Cummings is entering her senior year at American Eagle Christian High School near Baltimore.
+Devout evangelical Christian Mary Cummings is entering her senior year at American Eagle Christian High School near Baltimore.
 She and her friends Hilary Faye and Veronica have formed a girl group called the Christian Jewels.
 One afternoon, while swimming in his pool, Mary's boyfriend Dean Withers confesses to her that he suspects he is gay.
 In shock, Mary hits her head, and has a vision in which Jesus tells her to help Dean.
 Believing Jesus will forgive her, Mary loses her virginity to Dean in an attempt to restore his heterosexuality.

 Dean is sent to Christian treatment center Mercy House after his parents find gay pornography in his bedroom.
-The news shocks and disgusts Mary's friends, aside from Hilary's sardonic, paraplegic brother Roland.
-Mary soon discovers she is pregnant with Dean's child.
-Because her due date is after graduation, she opts to hide the pregnancy from her classmates, as well as her mother Lillian, who is covertly dating the school's divorced principal Pastor Skip.
-Feeling forsaken by Jesus and saddened by her peers' reaction to Dean's sexuality, Mary begins questioning her faith.
+The news shocks and disgusts Mary's friends, aside from Hilary's sardonic, paraplegic brother Roland, who says it is pretty obvious.
+Mary later discovers she is pregnant with Dean's child.
+Because her due date is after graduation, she opts to hide the pregnancy from her classmates and her mother, Lillian, who is covertly dating the school's principal, Pastor Skip.
+Feeling forsaken by Jesus and saddened by her peers' reaction to Dean's sexuality, Mary begins to question her faith.
 An enraged Hilary ousts Mary from the Jewels and replaces her with unpopular student Tia.
 Hilary, Veronica, and Tia later accost Mary in the street and attempt to perform an exorcism on her.
 Mary fights back, and Hilary strikes her with a Bible.

 By Christmas time, rebellious Jewish student Cassandra is the only one of Mary's peers who has discovered her pregnancy.
 Mary befriends Cassandra and Roland, who are now dating, while ostracized by the rest of their peers.
-Meanwhile, Skip's son, Patrick, attempts to pursue an evasive Mary, much to Hilary's chagrin.
+Meanwhile, Skip's son, Patrick, attempts to pursue Mary, much to Hilary's chagrin.
 Cassandra and Roland retaliate against Hilary's constant harassment of them by uploading photos of a young, overweight Hilary to the school's computer system.
-The following day, the school is vandalized with obscene, anti-religious graffiti.
-Skip suspects Mary, Cassandra, and Roland, and discovers empty spray-paint cans in their lockers planted by Hilary, along with a sonogram of Mary's baby, exposing her pregnancy.
+The next day, the school is vandalized with obscene, blasphemous graffiti.
+Suspecting Mary, Cassandra, and Roland, Skip searches their lockers, where he discovers empty spray-paint cans planted by Hilary, along with a sonogram of Mary's baby, exposing her pregnancy.